UltraMessaging/rtlim/README.md

 ````

 The same loop above will run at full speed for 500 messages,
-taking a total of 1000 microseconds,
+taking a total of 1 millisecond,
 and the 501st message will delay 9 milliseconds,
 for an average of 500 messages per 10 milliseconds,
 or 50,000 messages per second.

 Over a full second, the two averages are the same.
 But the second one allows much more intense short-term bursts,
-but imposes a much longer delay afterward.
+and can impose a much longer delay.

 The goal of using a longer interval is to avoid latency when bursts are
 needed,